blitzdotcs/FX-Engine-Legacy-Repo/README.md

 - W.i.p.
 Character Selection!
 Press 6 while in-game.
 (Doesn't fully work yet sadly but it's progress!)
 - Icon bopping!
 - Custom Credits Menu
-- Psych Engine Icon Support (for credits only, when I tried it for the main stuff the game kept crashing)
+- Psych Engine Icon Support (for credits and freeplay only, when I tried it for the in-game stuff the game kept crashing)
+- Ingame Options Menu (Check the pause menu)
 - A game crasher (In the options menu)

 # Bugs